Helen O'Loy

-"Helen O'Loy" is a science fiction short story by American writer Lester del Rey, originally published in 1938 in Astounding Science Fiction.
+"Helen O'Loy" is a science fiction short story by American writer Lester del Rey (1915–1993), originally published in 1938 in Astounding Science Fiction.

 It was subsequently published many times in various collections or anthologies.
 The latest publication was in 2021, in the anthology We, Robots.

 Plot summary

 Two young men, a mechanic, Dave, and a medical student, Phil, collaborate on modifying a household robot, originally meant only to cook and clean.
 They are more successful than they intended; despite the robot's household programming, it develops emotions.
 The robot, named "Helen O'Loy" (a play on Helen of Troy and "alloy"), falls in love with Dave.
 Dave initially avoids her and rejects her advances, but after some time he marries her and they live together on his farm.

 Over the years Phil assists her in artificially aging her features to match the changes that occur in her human husband.
-When Dave inevitably dies, she sends a letter to Phil asking him to dissolve her metallic structure and bury her remains with her husband.
+When Dave inevitably dies, she sends a letter to Phil saying that she intends to drink a powerful acid which will destroy her internal metallic structure and will appear to be suicide by poisoning.
+She asks that Phil bury her remains with her husband.
 She begs him not to let anyone discover their secret.
 In the final line it is revealed that Phil, who has been narrating the story, had secretly been in love with her the whole time.